Gordonvale heritage trail

-It would also incorporate the historic entry gates to the Mulgrave Mill – known as the Draper Gates – which would act as a prominent entry point for the heritage trail to Greenpatch.
+It was originally proposed to incorporate the historic entry gates to the Mulgrave Mill (known as the Draper Gates) as a prominent entry point for the heritage trail to Greenpatch however this will no longer occur as part of this project.